SHL Deductive Reasoning Test – A Definitive Guide With Practice Questions

 On the other hand, the question order will change with an adaptive test from person to person.
 The change in order will ensure that a candidate’s first question is roughly related to their level based on their characteristics.

 The next question in the test will be based on the answer to the previous question.
 This means that the test is adapted to each person who takes this test.

 For example, if you come across a question that is too difficult and you answer it incorrectly, the next question will have a slightly lower level.
 However, if you answer a question correctly, the next question will be at a slightly higher level.
 The test will keep working like this until your skill level has been assessed.

 What is SHL’s Item Response Theory (IRT)?

 Lord created the Item Response Theory (IRT) in 1952.
 The IRT allows aptitude tests to be correctly adapted for different candidates and various comparison standards.
-The IRT process will use a bulk of different questions, and each question was created specifically and studied to a multi-parameter system.
+The IRT process will use a bulk of different questions, with each question created specifically and studied to a multi-parameter system.

 The questions will typically undergo various other tests before entering into the question bank.
-For instance, if a question takes longer than two minutes to answer, questions that are too easy or too difficult will be removed during this testing process.
+For instance, if a question is too easy or too difficult, it will be removed during the testing process.

 This system prevents candidates from cheating on these tests.
 No two candidates will get the same set of questions.
 This system also provides an understanding of the candidate’s level when compared to other groups.